Nexirift/pulsar/CONTRIBUTING.Sharkey.md

   run it with `pnpm test` and `pnpm lint`.
 See the [testing section](#testing) for more info.

+- If this MR includes new translated strings, or changes to existing translations, make sure you have edited `sharkey-locales/en-US.yml` and *not* any of the files under `locales/` (the files under `locales/` must stay identical to Misskey)

 - If this MR includes UI changes, please attach a screenshot in the text.